stephiescastle/comprecon-syllabus/README.md

 Instructor: Stephanie Smith

-Departments: Integrated Media, Art and Technology
+Departments: Integrated Media, Art and Technology // California Institute of the Arts